ianhudson87/quipr-final/README.md

 - [x] Printin' names all day long takes all day.
 Print them one by one.
 ScoreScript stuff.

-- [ ] Add the final round to the game
+- [-] Add the final round to the game (This is a pipe dream).

 - [ ] Add transitional help text... such as double and tripple value vote rounds.
 Also, should tell people not to mess with the website as its very buggy

-- [ ] We should remove buttons for voting and have users click on the answer they want to wote for.
+- [x] We should remove buttons for voting and have users click on the answer they want to wote for.

-- [ ] After vote tally, use inc
+- [x] After vote tally, use inc

 - [x] On response page:
 	users can reload page and see a textbox/response that they aren't supposed to